Dudaevskiy/grav-plugin-labeltree/README.md

 ## Usage

 In the header of a page, a hierarchy of labels can be assigned.
+The nesting of labels is unlimited.
 For example:
 ```
 ---
 labels:
     - Label-1:
+        - Label-11:
-        - Label-11
+           - Label-111 ... etc.
     - Label-2:
         - Label-22
 ---